NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/publication-mode.rst

 --------------------

-In self-publishing mode the ROA objects created by your Krill instance will be made available by Krill Manager to Internet clients via the RRDP and Rsyncd protocols.
+In self-publishing mode the ROA objects created by your Krill instance will be made available by Krill Manager to Internet clients via the RRDP and Rsync protocols.

 Answering ``NO`` will enable self-publishing mode.